Thomas Heywood's career for the record

 A first outside Europe and North America

-In January 2012 Heywood became the first, and remains the only, artist based outside Europe and North America to be signed by Karen McFarlane Artists in the nearly 100-year history of the world’s premier management for concert organists.
+In January 2012 Heywood became the first, and remains the only, artist based outside Europe and North America to be signed by Karen McFarlane Artists in the nearly 100-year history of the world’s premier management for concert organists and choirs.

 Since 1921, the agency has managed the Who’s Who of world-famous organists from Marcel Dupré, Louis Vierne, Fernando Germani and Joseph Bonnet to Maurice Duruflé, Anton Heiller, Jean Langlais and Flor Peeters.

 In recent years, other organists managed by the agency include Dame Gillian Weir and Simon Preston.

 The present roster includes the world’s most celebrated organists and the world’s finest choirs from New College, Oxford to Westminster Abbey.